-Since we are entering that time of the year when many of you will be suffering with hay fever I thought now was the perfect time to share what I’ve found.
+Since we are entering that time of the year when many of you will be suffering with the high pollen levels I thought now was the perfect time to share what I’ve found.

-Since starting to share doTerra essential oils I’ve met many people who’ve taught me about a whole world that I was unaware of before.
+Since discovering doTerra essential oils I’ve met many people who’ve taught me about a whole world that I was unaware of before.

-I mean, who knew that lavender, lemon and peppermint essential oils would work so well with the symptoms of hay fever?
+I mean, who knew that lavender, lemon and peppermint essential oils could work so well with the symptoms of seasonal allergies?

 I wish I’d known when I was a little girl, rather than having to live on anti-histamines.

-Before I give you some useful natural remedies for allergies I first want to introduce you to essential oils.
+Before I give you some useful natural remedies for seasonal conditions I first want to introduce you to essential oils.